andresebr/kumodd/README.md

 - Available Google Drive API metadata is preserved.
 - File time stamps are preserved and verified.
 - MD5 digests are preserved and verified.
-- File size is verified.
+- File size is preserved and verified.

 ## Usage examples